-In fiscal 2014, the Company joined the Keidanren Committee on Nature Conservation.
+The Company joined the Keidanren Committee on Nature Conservation.
 The committee administers a fund that supports nature preservation activities in developing countries as well as Japan.
 It also encourages such activities on the part of enterprises, and engages in a wide range of related activities.